akhavanski/bazok/README.md

 Business Analysis Zettelkasten of Knowledge

 BAZOK is a way to study business analysis using zettelkasten method.
 You can just download thw whole thing or read ot here.
 Changes and additions are all welcome.

+I'd recommend you to download an app to review it.